 Frequently Unasked Questions

 The satirical image and caption at right are taken from Our Dumb Century, a publication of the famous The Onion website, depicting a fictitiously archival 1966 headline.
 The joke is amusing because of how little attention medical and social scientists (and society in general) paid to half of the species for an astonishingly long time.
 Today I feel like little has changed.
 A recent io9 article called “Nobody knew how the clitoris really worked until four years ago” has been making the social media rounds.
-The piece is a recap of a post at the Museum of Sex blog from 2011 which is in turn about a paper published in 2009 sonographically mapping the extensive internal parts of the clitoris by Pierre Foldès and Odile Buisson¹.
+The piece is a copy & paste of a post at the Museum of Sex blog from 2011, which is, in turn, about a paper published in 2009 sonographically mapping the extensive internal parts of the clitoris by Pierre Foldès and Odile Buisson¹.
 The 2009 paper and other similar works are important, but note how slow all this has been on the uptake.
 As far as I can tell there was no media response at all in 2009.
 In 2010, there were a smattering of blog posts about it, such as at BlogHer.
 The Museum of Sex Blog did not write about it until the end of 2011 and was only noticed by io9 this week.
-And if that isn’t bad enough, io9 and the source blog are wrong about the timeline, wrong about the details, and seemingly unaware of why this research is truly important.
+And if that isn’t bad enough, io9 and the source blog are wrong about the timeline, wrong about the details, and seemingly unaware of why this research is important.

 Urologist Helen O’Connell and her colleagues described all of the important internal clitoral structures and their dimensions in a Journal of Urology paper²— in 1998.
 If 15 years of indifference to female anatomy seems ridiculous, buckle in.
 OBGYN R.L.
 Dickinson made detailed drawings of the same features in 1949 (4).
 G.L.
 Kobelt drew them in 1844.